Rukachan/Nature/README.md

 * Merged all the creative tabs into one
 * Other bug fixes
 * Added barricades for planks and logs (can be disabled in the config)
+* Added the ability to disable the generation of tainted soil and heat sand

 Most code is public domain under [Creative Commons 0](http://creativecommons.org/publicdomain/zero/1.0/)